m5stack/m5-docs/docs/en/uiflow/hardware.md

 #### Usage

->If the charge RGB is RED  else BLACK
+>If it’s charging，RGB turns RED.
+Otherwise it will be BLACK

 ><img src="/image/Hardwares/Power_user.gif" width="50%">